RLittlesII/rodneylittlesii/drafts/posts/stateless-rx.md

 | Background      | Start           | Foreground      |
 |                 |                 |                 |

- I realized I can use a [State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) to model application state.
+ I realized I can use a [State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) to model the application state.
 What better library to use for this than [Stateless](https://github.com/dotnet-state-machine/stateless)?
 I have used it to build various aspects of various systems.
 It is a fantastic library, feature-rich, and works for everything I have ever thrown at it.
 Everything from a Volunteer Application Wizard to Workflow Engines, Stateless has been a dream to work with!
 There are a few key things I need to solve for, and guidelines I want to attempt to follow as I model this state.

 ## The thing™